RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - The agreement also provided for arbitration in the event of a dispute between the parties
     - Council sought to increase their charges pursuant to clause 5
     - ACF argued that clause 5, in particular its reference to supplier's costs varying, was uncertain and unenforceable
-    - language employed by parties was not “so obscure and so incapable of any definite or precise meaning that the court is unable to attribute to the parties any particular contractual intention”, the contract cannot be held to be uncertain to be void or meaningless
+    - language employed by parties was not "so obscure and so incapable of any definite or precise meaning that the court is unable to attribute to the parties any particular contractual intention", the contract cannot be held to be uncertain to be void or meaningless
   - Implying Objective Standards
     - Standards of reasonableness and fairness (and similar concepts) are sometimes employed as terms of a contract expressly by the parties or implied by the courts to make a contract complete.
 Parties might use terms such as:
-      - “a reasonable price for the goods”
+      - "a reasonable price for the goods"
-      - “a fair and equitable price for her services”
+      - "a fair and equitable price for her services"
-      - “price to be set at fair market value”
+      - "price to be set at fair market value"
     - These concepts are inherently imprecise but the question is whether they are uncertain.
     - The courts will endeavour to give those terms meaning in order to uphold a contract.
     - In some cases, what is reasonable or fair will not be sufficiently certain because it may be impossible to work out what it means.
   - Whitlock v Brew (1968) 118 CLR 445
     - What are the facts?
-      - The difficulty that the court had to deal with was what does the term “upon such reasonable terms as commonly govern a lease” in clause 5 actually mean?
+      - The difficulty that the court had to deal with was what does the term "upon such reasonable terms as commonly govern a lease" in clause 5 actually mean?
     - Kitto J held:
-      - The expression ‘upon such reasonable terms as commonly govern a lease would have been sufficiently certain had there been an ascertainable set of terms in common use
+      - The expression 'upon such reasonable terms as commonly govern a lease would have been sufficiently certain had there been an ascertainable set of terms in common use
     - The result was that there was no consensus between the parties about key terms, such as the term of the lease, the rent
     - The arbitration clause would assist if there was a dispute as to what terms are reasonable and common to such a lease if such terms actually existed
     - The arbitration clause did not authorise an arbitrator to force on the purchaser such terms that the arbitrator might think are reasonable and ought commonly govern such a lease because to do so would alter the contract
     - Court concluded that clause 5 had no contractual effect, which resulted in the whole contract being rendered void
   - Hall v Busst (1960) 104 CLR 206
-    - Hall and Busst agreed that Hall would purchase Busst’s land and chattels on an island, known as Bedarra Island for £3.157
+    - Hall and Busst agreed that Hall would purchase Busst's land and chattels on an island, known as Bedarra Island for £3.157
     - The agreement provided that:
-      - Hall could not re-sell the land without first obtaining Busst’s consent
+      - Hall could not re-sell the land without first obtaining Busst's consent
       - Such consent would be obtained by Hall giving notice to Busst of her intention to resell the land and Busst would have the option of repurchasing
-      - Clause 5 stated: “the purchase price shall be the sum of £3.157 4s 0d to which shall be added the value of all additions and improvements to the said property since the date of purchase...and from which shall be subtracted the value of the deficiencies in chattel property and a reasonable sum to cover depreciation of all buildings and property on the land.”
+      - Clause 5 stated: "the purchase price shall be the sum of £3.157 4s 0d to which shall be added the value of all additions and improvements to the said property since the date of purchase...and from which shall be subtracted the value of the deficiencies in chattel property and a reasonable sum to cover depreciation of all buildings and property on the land."
       - Hall sold the land and chattels to a third party for £8,500 without giving notice to Busst
       - Busst sued Hall for breach of contract.
 Hall argued that the price clause in the option was void for uncertainty
       - The High Court held that the option was not enforceable because the price was uncertain
-    - “the value of all additions and improvements” is not sufficiently certain to give rise to an enforceable contract because there could be no external standard of value of additions and improvements to the island.
+    - "the value of all additions and improvements" is not sufficiently certain to give rise to an enforceable contract because there could be no external standard of value of additions and improvements to the island.
 There was nothing to compare it to, no external standard
-    - “The value of all deficiencies” was uncertain in the ascertainment of the price
+    - "The value of all deficiencies" was uncertain in the ascertainment of the price
-      - No external standard to assess what “depreciation of all other buildings and other property on the land” meant
+      - No external standard to assess what "depreciation of all other buildings and other property on the land" meant
   - Certainty & Agreements to negotiate
     - Contracts sometimes contain clauses as follows:
-      - Parties must ‘negotiate in good faith’ the precise terms of a more comprehensive joint venture agreement
+      - Parties must 'negotiate in good faith' the precise terms of a more comprehensive joint venture agreement
-      - Parties must ‘undertake genuine and good faith negotiations with a view to resolving disputes’
+      - Parties must 'undertake genuine and good faith negotiations with a view to resolving disputes'
-    - Such concepts such as ‘negotiation’, ‘mediation’ and ‘good faith’ are inherently subjective, but the issue is whether they are enforceable
+    - Such concepts such as 'negotiation', 'mediation' and 'good faith' are inherently subjective, but the issue is whether they are enforceable
       - UK: these agreements cannot be legally binding on the basis that they are too uncertain to enforce
       - Australia: courts have been a bit more flexible and have tried to give such agreements some meaning, but it depends on the precise terms used.
 The Court looks for a promise that is sufficiently clear
   - United Group Rail Services Ltd v Rail Corporation NSW (2009) 74 NSWLR 618